 Hobo Johnson began making music in 2015, but the band began to attract attention in 2018 when the backyard video they submitted for NPR Tiny Desk Concerts went viral.
 Since then they've signed to a major label and gone on a world tour.
-They have three albums:
+They have four albums:

 - Hobo Johnsons '94 Corolla (2015)

 - The Rise of Hobo Johnson (2016, re-released in 2017)